Find Grad Schools

 15 Yearly Graduations

 The 9th most popular school in the country for transportation & materials moving majors who are seeking their master's degree is Florida Institute of Technology.
 Each year, around 6,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $43,420 per year, while in-state graduate students, on average, pay $22,860 per year.
+The average in-state tuition for full-time undergraduates is $42,770 per year, while in-state graduate students, on average, pay $22,338 per year.
 During the most recent year for which we have data, 15 people received their master's degree in transportation & materials moving from Florida Tech.
-Around 16% of these students were from an underrepresented racial-ethnic group, and 32% were women.
-Data shows that Florida Tech graduates that hold this degree go on to make a median salary of $85,493.
+About 15% of this group were women, and 31% were students from an underrepresented racial-ethnic group.

 #9